Sustainability at

 • Developing a Sustainability Aspiration for Redlands

-• Completing a Junior Campus Waste Audit
+• Completing Waste Audits

 • Linking the United Nations Sustainable Development Goals to areas of sustainability at Redlands